AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 - Assesses and confirms the viability of the approach
 - Ensures that proposals for designing and developing the product are realistic
 - Advises on the selection of design, development, and acceptance methods
-- Ensures quality procedures are used correctly, so that products adhere to requirements
+- Ensures that quality procedures are used correctly, so that products adhere to requirements

 #### Head of Digital